kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 Maintainer: **Kiyoshi Sasano**

-> **PLD is behavioral infrastructure —
+> **PLD is behavioral infrastructure — not a feature.
-not just evaluation.
-It keeps systems aligned continuously, not just at initialization.**
+It ensures systems stay aligned as they interact, not just at initialization.**